Onelinerhub/onelinerhub/nodejs/how-to-post-request.md

-# How to post request
+# How to make GET request

 ```js
 const https = require('https');